yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       int amountAdded);

     /**
-     Handles an `onGoodEquipped` event, which is fired when a specific equippable virtual good has been equipped.
+     Handles an `onGoodEquipped` event, which is triggered when a specific equippable virtual good has been equipped.
      @param equippableVG The good that is being equipped.
      */